stoneharry/WoW-Custom-Class/README.md

 ![Char Creation Screen Error](https://i.imgur.com/PmTWSJQ.png)

-To resolve this we need to add a new button for the new class in Interface\GlueXML\CharacterCreate.xml.
-We also need to modify the CharacterCreate.lua file in the same directory to add the texcoord offset for "ENGINEER" and increment the MAX_CLASSES_PER_RACE variable.
-Also add all the strings needed for engineer in GlueStrings.lua, also within the GlueXML directory.
+To resolve this we need to add a new button for the new class in `Interface\GlueXML\CharacterCreate.xml`.
+We also need to modify the `CharacterCreate.lua` file in the same directory to add the texcoord offset for "ENGINEER" and increment the MAX_CLASSES_PER_RACE variable.
+Also add all the strings needed for engineer in `GlueStrings.lua`, also within the GlueXML directory.
 You can search 'WARRIOR' and copy all these strings renaming them.

-I also modified Interface\GLUES\CHARACTERCREATE\UI-CHARACTERCREATE-CLASSES.blp to add the new icon.
+I also modified `Interface\GLUES\CHARACTERCREATE\UI-CHARACTERCREATE-CLASSES.blp` to add the new icon.
 This is what the texcoord offset targets.

 Now we can see our class in the character creation screen: